click4dylan/Nightfire_SDK/README.md

 REQUIREMENTS: create environment variable in Windows called HLSDK and point it to the hlsdk directory, create environment variable in Windows called METAMOD and point it to the metamod\metamod-hl1-master directory

-Minimum requirements to compile: Visual Studio 2010 (C++) with SP1 and KB2736182 update, Visual Studio 2015 (C++) with Update 3 and XP support selected in installation options, Windows SDK 8.1
+Minimum requirements to compile: Visual Studio 2010 (C++) with SP1 and KB2736182 update, Visual Studio 2015 (C++) with Update 3 and XP support selected in installation options, Windows SDK 8.1.

-Visual Studio 2019 and up is not supported because of lack of support for Windows XP in >14.26
+Unfortunately Visual Studio 2019 and up is no longer supported because of lack of support for Windows XP in >14.26